 If you are a caregiver and in need of advice or support, be sure to check out Caring.com.

 This most often occurs when the staff is changing shifts.
 In most facilities, there is also a noticeable lack of facility-structured social activities after the late afternoon.
-Most of the activities including exercise, day trips, or crafts occur after breakfast and wind up in early afternoon.
+Most of the activities including exercise, day trips, or crafts occur after breakfast and wind up in the early afternoon.

 Check out this Amazon E-book The Ultimate Guide to Sundowner’s